WordPress/gutenberg/packages/scripts/README.md

 _Alias_: `test-unit-jest`

 Launches the unit test runner.
 Writing tests can be done using the [Jest API](https://jestjs.io/docs/en/api).
+You can place tests files inside of the `/src` directory.
+Test filenames should end with `.test.js`.
+For example, if testing a component called `Tacos` you would name your test file `Tacos.test.js`.

 _Example:_